junzis/the-1090mhz-riddle/adsb/airborne-position.rst

   \mathrm{Lat}_\mathrm{odd} &= \mathrm{dLat}_\mathrm{odd} \cdot [mod(j, 59) + \mathrm{Lat}_\mathrm{cprOdd}]

-For southern hemisphere, values will fall from 270 to 360 degrees. we need to make sure the latitude is within range ``[-90, +90]``:
+For the southern hemisphere, values will fall from 270 to 360 degrees.
+We need to make sure the latitude is within the range ``[-90, +90]``:

 .. math::